Download the full PDF for Idaho

 The labor force participation rate is the percentage of the civilian noninstitutionalized population age 16 and older who are employed or actively looking for work.

-The labor force participation rate in Idaho fell to 62.2 percent in April from 62.4 percent in the prior month.
+The labor force participation rate in Idaho fell to 62 percent in May from 62.2 percent in the prior month.

-Idaho ranks 27th in the nation.
+Idaho is tied for 28th in the nation.

-The 10-year high for the labor force participation rate in Idaho was 64.5 percent occurring in July 2019, and the 10-year low was 62.2 percent in April 2026.
+The 10-year high for the labor force participation rate in Idaho was 64.5 percent occurring in July 2019, and the 10-year low was 62 percent in May 2026.

-The national labor force participation rate fell by 0.1 percentage points to 61.8 percent in April.
+The national labor force participation rate remained steady at 61.8 percent in May.